dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 - Update part 27: Phase 2k: STUB registry creation for pseudo-ghosts so that they can be tagged as failed and resurrected; also unification of code with thread_uuid for registry indexing

+- Update part 28: Phase 2L: Reworking of the install_tomcat and the read_output_with_watchdog making the code stream agnostic anda general-purpose, resilient command orchestrator that can install any set of commands on the EC2 nodes

+- Update part 29: Phase 2m: Reworking the adaptive watchdog timeout and the API congestion function retry_with_backoff

-- Update part 28: Phase 2L: Resurrection code overhaul moving code out of install_tomat() and into resurrection_monitor_patch8
+- Update part 30: Phase 2n: Resurrection code overhaul moving code out of install_tomat() and into resurrection_monitor_patch8

-- Update part 29: Phase 2m: resurrection_monitor restructuring using helper functions: (1) PROCESS LEVEL ghost detection using chunk for process level GOLD list, and (2) PROCESS level registry stats generation
+- Update part 31 Phase 2o: resurrection_monitor restructuring using helper functions: (1) PROCESS LEVEL ghost detection using chunk for process level GOLD list, and (2) PROCESS level registry stats generation